 - ER had episodes directed by Laura Innes (12 total), Paul McCrane (9), and Anthony Edwards (4).
 Laura Innes and Paul McCrane even directed episodes after leaving the cast.

-- Chad Lowe has directed eight episodes of Pretty Little Liars so far (appropriately enough given he plays Aria's dad, the second episode he helmed was called "Father Knows Best").
+- Chad Lowe has directed ten episodes of Pretty Little Liars so far (appropriately enough given he plays Aria's dad, the second episode he helmed was called "Father Knows Best").

-- Rick Green, who portrayed Bill on The Red Green Show, directed several episodes of it.
+- Rick Green, who portrayed Bill on The Red Green Show, directed several episodes.

 - JAG: David James Elliott directed three episodes; "Lifeline," "Take It Like A Man" and "There Goes The Neighborhood."